 A lot of CTP’s and Citrix advocates that have moved to work with Nutanix will need to stick to the new narrative after having being working, marketing, and promoting Citrix technology for so long now.
 Given Nutanix history with VMware, believe me when I say that the new on-premises VDI narrative for Xi Frame is going to be the least to say aggressive and impulsive, same as the likes Workspot tried to pull off failing miserably, but now with a company having Citrix and VMware gurus on-board to sell that narrative to customers with a product that doesn’t use RDP but uses a propriety protocol that has proven itself worthy of competing.
 I am not worried of VDI protocol war and/or competition which is definitely healthy, but I am only worried on the strategy, narrative, and approach Nutanix will take in competing with VDI products out there which would potentially tarnish and divide the seemingly united EUC community.

-After tons of back and forth responses with many Nutanix employees, advocates, champions and fanatics, seems to me that most of them where not part of the HCI history of the company, others just don’t understand the whole narrative this is built-on, and some just chose to tackle the whole CTP/EUC hirings section without wanting to understand the subject in hand.
+After tons of back and forth responses with many Nutanix employees, advocates, champions and fanatics, seems to me that most of them were not part of the HCI history of the company, others just don’t understand the whole narrative this is built-on or simply acknowledge it, and some just chose to tackle the whole CTP/EUC hirings section without wanting to understand the subject in hand.
 Yes the EUC community are different people but Nutanix is the same company, for this whole narrative to be false, Nutanix approach to marketing, strategy, sales, pitch, and positioning would need to differ drastically from what they did with HCI and that’s the whole story my opinion is based on which only time will tell.

 “Nutanix Frame is going to run everywhere“ Dheeraj Pandey .